-When your profile is recognized, whether at work, home, or in the community, it can be shaped by a number of specific characteristics or facets - referred to as dimensions.
-Your five Achieving dimensions and five Relating dimensions are shown in Section 3.
+When your profile is recognized, whether at work, home, or in the community, it can be shaped by several specific characteristics or facets - referred to as dimensions.
+Your five RElating dimensions and five ACHieving dimensions are shown in Section 3.